-Métis (Cree/Ojibwe/French) actor, director, singer, puppeteer, and film maker, Jani Lauzon was born in Kimberley, British Columbia September 29, 1959.
+Métis (Cree/Ojibwe/French) actor, director, playwright, singer, puppeteer, and film maker, Jani Lauzon was born in Kimberley, British Columbia September 29, 1959.
 She lost her mother at an early age, and was raised by foster parents who encouraged her interest in theatre.
 As a young girl, she was a proficient flutist and singer.
 Her first training was in mask and physical comedy: at 17, she travelled across the US to study in South Paris, Maine, then to Toronto to study with Yoshi Oida, Patsy Rodenberg, David Smukler, and Richard Pochinko.

 In the 1990s, she was a puppeteer on television shows Mr. Dressup, Big Comfy Couch and The Muppet Show.